 Community classified sites

 Browse ads to find second-hand bargains.
-It is free to place ads and no fees are incurred by the buyer either.
+It is free to place ads and the buyer doesn't incur any fees either.
 Browse the 'children' section for all baby items on offer, or search by your postcode to see what's on sale locally.

-Particularly good for: Good amount of items for babies on sale, free to use the site.
+Particularly good for: Large number of items for babies on sale, free to use the site.

-The UK's biggest website for local community classifieds with more than a million visitors each month.
-They are a tool to help you find things that you are looking for.
-They strongly suggest that you trade face to face with advertisers on the site and don't hand over any money until you see the item you are buying.
+The UK's biggest website for local community classifieds, with more than a million visitors each month.
+Gumtree is a tool to help you find things you're looking for.
+It strongly suggests that you trade face-to-face with advertisers on the site, and don't hand over any money until you see the item you are buying.

 Particularly good for: Finding items close to home, large range of items on sale.

-Classified adverts are great for larger items that people will struggle to take to the tip, or that they have paid a lot of money for and would like to earn a little back.
-Try your local paper, or any of the sites below, and be ready to do a bit of travelling to view your items before handing over any cash..
+Classified adverts are great for larger items that people will struggle to take to the tip, or that they've paid a lot of money for and would like to earn a little back.
+Try your local paper, or any of the sites below, and be ready to do a bit of travelling to view your items before handing over any cash.

 This website lists second-hand pushchairs for sale by make and model, or by most recent listings.
 You'll need to register your details to log in and see the location of the seller.

-Particularly good for: Can search for items by location or price, lots of baby items for sale.
+Particularly good for: Ability to search for items by location or price, lots of baby items for sale.

 A national classified paper that you can also search online.
-Search the site without having to give any personal details.
+You can search the site without having to give any personal details.
 Tailor your search to your local area, or search nationally if you are willing to travel.

 Particularly good for: A good range of baby items on offer, free and easy to search the site.

 A well-known classifieds paper that you can also search online.
-You'll need to register with them so that you can log in and search the site.
+You'll need to register with it so you can log in and search the site.
 You can save details of a specific search to receive email or SMS alerts when items that match your criteria become available.

-Particularly good for: Set up searches and wait for results, wide variety of baby items available.
+Particularly good for: Ability to set up searches and wait for results, wide variety of baby items available.

-Particularly good for: A very large range of baby items on offer, pay what you want.
+Particularly good for: Very large range of baby items on offer, pay what you want.

 Another online auction site with a good range of baby items on offer.
-Like eBay some items are new and some second-hand.
+As with eBay, some items are new and some second-hand.
 You can browse items for sale, or place an ad for an item you want in the hope that someone will offer it.

 Particularly good for: Good range of baby items, you can advertise what you are looking for.

-If you want to find out what you could get for free whilst pregnant, or once you've had your baby, check out our guide to free pregnancy and baby stuff.
-Here we've rounded up the freebies and benefits you're entitled to whilst pregnant, and offer top tips on tracking down freebies, samples and gifts for your baby.
+If you want to find out what you could get for free while pregnant, or once you've had your baby, check out our guide to free and cheap baby stuff.
+Here we've rounded up the freebies and benefits you're entitled to while pregnant, and offer top tips on tracking down freebies, samples and gifts for your baby.